zwizwa/uc_tools/README.md

   to provide incremental development.
 Think "C REPL on a micocontroller".

-- A small Forth interpreter
+- A small Forth interpreter + host system

+- Lua wrappers for elfutils (e.g. inspect target data structures for testing pre/post conditions on embedded target).

+- Small webserver for bootstrapping a websocket connection to embedded target.

+- smc.lua: Preliminary Scheme to protothread compiler

 Additionally, there is a collection of mundane tools and applications: